Azure/avocado/README.md

 Level: ERROR

 Each readme in resource provider folder should follow autorest markdown format.
-To solve the error, you need check the readme block quote contain whether contains `see https://aka.ms/autorest` literally.
+To solve the error, you need check the readme block quote whether contains `see https://aka.ms/autorest` literally.

 ### CIRCULAR REFERENCE